-A positive Carnett’s sign should broaden the differential of abdominal pain to include: hernias, irritation of intercostal nerve roots, rectus sheath hematomas, myofascial pain, anterior cutaneous nerve entrapment (latter discussed in another pearl).
-In the appropriate clinical setting, local corticosteroids or anesthetic injections, or the application of hot or cold packs may be therapeutic2,3.
+A positive Carnett’s sign should broaden the differential of abdominal pain to include: hernias, irritation of intercostal nerve roots, rectus sheath hematomas, myofascial pain, anterior cutaneous nerve entrapment or ACNES (see related pearl at www.Pearls4Peers.com 6) and psychogenic pain.
+In the appropriate clinical setting, local corticosteroids or anesthetic injections, or the application of hot or cold packs may be therapeutic.
+2,7

 - Carnett JB.
 Intercostal neuralgia as a cause of abdominal pain and tenderness.
 J Surg Gynecol Obstet 1926; 42:625-632.

-Contributed by Brad Lander MD, Mass General Hospital, Boston, MA.
+Contributed in part by Brad Lander MD, Mass General Hospital, Boston, MA.